Michael Kidd-Gilchrist: Activism

 As a stutterer, Kidd-Gilchrist decided to make his mark upon the country by endeavoring to improve and empower the lives of fellow stutterers.
 So, in 2021, Kidd-Gilchrist founded a 501(c)(3) organization called Change & Impact, with a mission and vision of improving access to healthcare and expand services and resources for those who stutter and changing the social stigma of stuttering through awareness, education and empowerment.

 One of Kidd-Gilchrist's accomplishments include passing a bill to expand healthcare access to those who stutter in Kentucky, a bipartisan effort that the Governor of Kentucky signed into law in 2024.

 Kidd-Gilchrist is further working on efforts to pass similar bills in Pennsylvania and California.

-In addition to the political efforts, Kidd-Gilchrist has made it a priority to travel the country on a Change & Impact Stuttering Awareness Tour to connect with colleges and universities, hospitals, camps, support groups, established and future Speech- Language Pathologists (SLPs), and children, teens and adults who stutter.
+In addition to the political efforts, Kidd-Gilchrist has made it a priority to travel the country on a Change & Impact Stuttering Awareness Tour to connect with colleges and universities, hospitals, camps, support groups, established and future Speech-Language Pathologists (SLPs), and children, teens and adults who stutter.

-In his advocacy efforts, Kidd-Gilchrist has met with more than a dozen senators, two dozen US representatives, over a hundred state representatives, and visited over 60 universities and a dozen children's hospitals.
+In his advocacy efforts, Kidd-Gilchrist has met with more than a dozen senators, two dozen U.S. representatives, over a hundred state representatives, and visited over 60 universities and a dozen children's hospitals.